Modules

 Return pd.DataFrame:

 A pandas DataFrame containing all the single matrices in a single frame.
-The columns are named by the schema ENTITY_NAME.ATTRIBUTE_NAME.
+The columns are named by the schema ENTITY_NAME.ATTRIBUTE_NAME[.AGGREGATE].

 odsbox.datamatrices_to_pandas.unknown_array_values(unknown_array: UnknownArray, date_as_timestamp: bool = False) list[source]